HTML Quotation and Citation Elements

 The WHO was founded in 1948.

-HTML for Contact Information
+for Contact Information

-The HTML element defines contact information (author/owner) of a document or an article.
+element defines contact information (author/owner) of a document or an article.

-The element is usually displayed in italic.
+element is usually displayed in italic.

 Most browsers will add a line break before and after the element.